 Identification keys for Australian species of Acacia (selected references).

 Note: It is expected that future developments of WorldWideWattle will include an on-line identification tool for Australian Acacias.

-Maslin, B.R. (coordinator) (2001).
+Maslin, B.R. (coordinator) (2018).
 WATTLE Acacias of Australia.
-CD ROM Publication.
-(Published by Australian Biological Resources Study, Canberra and Department of Conservation and Land Management, Perth).
+Version 3.
+(Published by Australian Biological Resources Study, Canberra, Department of Biodiversity Conservation and Attractions, Perth and Identic Pty.
+Ltd., Brisbane).

 Australian Capital Territory

 Burbidge, N.T. and Gray, M. (1970).
 Flora of the Australian Capital Territory.
 (Australian National University Press: Canberra.)

 Maslin, B.R.
 (1981).
 Acacia.
 In Flora of Central Australia (J.Jessop, ed.), pp. 115–142.
 (A.H. & A.W.Reed: Sydney.)

 Armitage, I. (1978).
 Acacias of New South Wales.
 (New South Wales Region of the Society for Growing Australian Plants)

 Beadle, N. (1976, reprinted 1982).
 Students Flora of north eastern New South Wales.
 Part III.
 (University of New Engleand: Armidale, N.S.W.)

 Carolin, R.C. and Tindale, M.D.
 (1994).
 Flora of the Sydney Region.
 4th ed.
 (Reed: Chatswood.)